 I created this post as a special edition for the blog after a reader question about making double loop (infinity loop) dog tug toys.
 They’re busy crafting for their local shelter, so I thought I’d help virtually with some options for loops including step-by-step photos.
 Crafting it forward.
 We can’t turn every special request into a scheduled post due to planning and other constraints, but we will try to help with ideas where we can either here, on your social media questions, or via email.
 Woofs!

-Infinity Loop Tug Toy Weaving Patterns and Materials
+DIY Infinity Loop Dog Tug Toy Weaving Patterns and Materials

-The spiral weave was used to make the double loop tugs pictured in this post.
-The pictured toys are each made using two sets of four long strands (see colour tips below).
-These sets of four are woven to create two tugs that intersect at their midpoints.
-Their ends are then joined to create loops and finished with tasselled end knots.
+The spiral weave was used to make the double loop DIY infinity loop dog tug toys pictured in this post.
+The pictured toys were each made using two sets of four long strands (see colour tips below).
+These sets of four were woven to create two tugs that intersect at their midpoints.
+Their ends were then joined to create loops and finished with tasselled end knots.

 As a demonstration tug for comparison, I also made a tug using the same cross-over technique, but with square box knot weave.
 I prefer the spiral for loops, but wanted to show you both patterns.